amyibrahim/amyibrahim.github.io/Nanopore_analysis_mapping_gene_check.md

 >1. change the kit-name to the relevant kit name, is it NBD or RBK??
 >2.
 The above code uses the 'sup' basecalling alogrithm, this is the most accurate, but slowest

-This creates a combined file in BAM format, that contains all of your sequence data reads in one file, each read has a header line with information, where the barcode within the reads is listed.
+This creates a **combined file in BAM format**, that contains all of your sequence data reads in one file, each read has a header line with information, where the barcode within the reads is listed.

 We can use this file to split all of the data into one file per Nanopore barcode to split our isolates into their separate pools.

-This process is known as **demultiplexing**
+This process is known as **DEMULTIPLEXING**

 ***